that-loui/myTodo-App/README.md

 #### The greet section:

 This section is just the header section, that greats the user based on current time, the greeting on the UI changes based on the time zone.
-This section //(I achieved this using a static method in my UI class, the class creates a new date using the date object, the uses the '_getHours()_' method to get the specific hour of the day, used a switch case to display different greetings based on the time condition set.)//

 ```js
  static changeGreeting() {